Bocklitz-Lab/supplementary_files/README.md

-# Supplementary files for the paper "RAMANMATERIX: a delightful way to analyze Raman spectra"
+# Supplementary files for the paper "**RAMAN**METRIX: a delightful way to analyze Raman spectra"

 To demonstrate the capabilities of the Ramanmetrix software a dataset from